ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### Shell history

-By default, shell stores in the memory a history of the commands you have ran.
+By default, a shell stores in memory a history of the commands you have ran.
 You could access it using `history` command.
-When you exit the shell, those history lines are appended to previously stored on a disk (by default in `~/.bash_history` for bash shell).
-This does not only allows to quickly recall commands you have ran recently.
-Shell history provides you an actual "lab notebook" of the actions you have performed, thus could be indispensable to
+When you exit the shell, those history lines are appended to a file (by default in `~/.bash_history` for bash shell).
+This not only allows to quickly recall commands you have ran recently, but can provide you an actual "lab notebook" of the actions you have performed.
+Thus the shell history could be indispensable to

-- provide a skeleton for your script soon you realize that automating current operations is worthwhile the effort
+- provide a skeleton for your script soon you realize that automating current operations is worthwhile the effort, and
-- determine what exactly command you have ran to perform some given operation
+- determine what exactly command you have ran to perform some given operation.

 > ## Eternal history
 >
 > Unfortunately by default shell history is truncated to 1000 last
 > commands, so you cannot use as your "eternal lab notebook" without
 > some tuning.
-Since it is a common problem a number of solution
+Since it is a common problem, solutions
-> exists, so please review available approaches:
+> exist, so please review available approaches:
 > - [shell-chronicle](https://github.com/con/shell-chronicle)
 > - [tune up of PROMPT_COMMAND](https://debian-administration.org/article/543/Bash_eternal_history)
 >   to record each command as soon as it finished running